Dave Navarro: 1993–1998

 Navarro joined Red Hot Chili Peppers in September 1993.
 His first large-scale performance with the band was at Woodstock '94.
 The only album on which Navarro played with Red Hot Chili Peppers, One Hot Minute, was released in 1995.
-The band later recorded and released a cover of the Ohio Players' song "Love Rollercoaster" for the Beavis and Butthead Do America soundtrack, which was released as a single.
-The band also contributed the John Lennon song "I Found Out" to the Working Class Hero: A Tribute to John Lennon album, as well as the One Hot Minute outtake "Melancholy Mechanics" to the Twister soundtrack.
+The band later recorded and released a cover of the Ohio Players' song "Love Rollercoaster" for the Beavis and Butt-Head Do America soundtrack, which was released as a single.
+The band also contributed to the John Lennon song "I Found Out" to the Working Class Hero: A Tribute to John Lennon album, as well as the One Hot Minute outtake "Melancholy Mechanics" to the Twister soundtrack.

 In 1995, Navarro played guitar for Alanis Morissette's track "You Oughta Know" on one of the 1990s' most successful albums, Jagged Little Pill.

 Despite mixed reviews, One Hot Minute sold over eight million copies worldwide and produced three hit singles.
 Navarro toured with Jane's Addiction for their 1997 Relapse tour with Flea on bass.
-After two years of touring on and off with Red Hot Chili Peppers, and his subsequent heroin relapse, Navarro was fired in 1998 over "creative differences".
+After two years of touring on and off with Red Hot Chili Peppers, and his subsequent relapse into heroin addiction, Navarro was fired in 1998 over "creative differences".
+Navarro would later explain the main reasons for departing as being a result of not being given "the same latitude" with regards to his drug usage and recovery as Anthony Kiedis, who was also battling addiction, and his musical sensibilities never really matching with the rest of the band.

 Navarro also remixed Janet Jackson's "What'll I Do" for her Janet Remixed album during this time.

+In 1999, Navarro also appeared in a guest role as an escaped prison convict on an episode of Martial Law titled "Friendly Skies", alongside fellow rock musicians Bret Michaels, Rick Springfield and David Silveria.